pzhaojohnson/RNA2Drawer/README.md

 ## Drawing Styles

-The two main drawing styles are rigid and radial.
+RNA2Drawer supports two drawing styles called rigid and radial.

+Switch between the drawing styles in `Drawing` -> `Pick Drawing Style`.

+### General Drawing Parameters

+These are parameters common to both the rigid and radial drawing style.
+Edit these in `Drawing` -> `Edit General Parameters`.

 ### The Rigid Drawing Style